Heat-Flux: Bayrampaşa

 Central to the research is the premise that energy flows leave traces, though these often remain obscured within systems prioritizing productivity over visibility.
 In Bayrampaşa, such energy manifests in layered forms: human activity, industrial machinery, transportation networks, and cultural infrastructures collectively generate thermal imprints that reflect the district’s socioeconomic rhythms.
 Key nodes like the Esenler Bus Terminal, Forum İstanbul shopping complex, and Bayrampaşa Wholesale Market emerge as high-intensity zones where energy converges, driven by round-the-clock labor, commerce, and transit.
 Conversely, peripheral streets and residential capillaries exhibit slower, fragmented energy dispersal, mirroring the uneven distribution of resources and spatial hierarchies inherent to urban ecosystems.

-The project’s methodology hinges on dual photographic techniques—thermal and optical imaging—to render visible the interplay between tangible and intangible energy flows.
-Thermal cameras, in particular, serve as critical tools for capturing heat signatures across Bayrampaşa’s diverse microclimates.
-By documenting sites such as industrial workshops, bustling markets, and transit hubs, the technology reveals latent thermal narratives: machinery emitting residual heat after hours, crowds leaving warmth in their wake, and architectural structures acting as thermal reservoirs.
-These findings underscore the district’s role as a living archive of energy exchange, where heat becomes a proxy for labor, consumption, and entropy.
+The methodology for the project is dependent on twin photographic techniques—optical and thermal imaging—to make physical the dynamic relationship between physical and immaterial energy currents.
+Thermal imaging cameras, especially, are useful for capturing heat signatures across Bayrampaşa's diverse microclimates.
+By capturing scenes such as industrial workshops, crowded markets, and transport hubs, the technology reveals concealed thermal histories: machines exhaling residual heat after nightfall, crowds radiating warmth behind them, and constructed buildings as pools of heat.
+These sightings reinforce the district's role as a dynamic repository of energy exchange, where heat serves as a proxy for labor, consumption, and entropy.

 Regional specificity grounds the analysis.
 Bayrampaşa’s identity as a hub of logistics and small-scale manufacturing—marked by workshops, wholesale markets, and transit arteries—informs its unique thermal profile.
 The research highlights how localized economic practices, such as 24/7 production cycles and informal labor networks, generate distinct thermal patterns, contrasting with the regulated energy outputs of cultural or commercial landmarks.
 For instance, historical sites and religious spaces, though less industrially active, function as thermal regulators, absorbing and redistributing energy through seasonal visitor flows.